Cuddeback Airfield: Present

 In April 2015, eight members from American anarchist group Indecline spent six days spray painting the mural “THIS LAND WAS OUR LAND” on the disused runway of Cuddeback Airfield.
 The graffiti encompasses the full length and width of the runway, and is claimed to be one of the largest in the world by the group.
-Today, the runway remains intact, with all buildings being removed.
-It is occasionally used for UAV training.

 In 2015 and 2016, congressional actions allowed the transfer of public lands to the Navy to support the expansion of operations at China Lake's land range complex by 25%.
 In October 2019, the Navy acquired 33,096 acres of public lands, including the former Cuddeback AGGR, which encompassed 2,800 acres at the time.
 Navy Region Southwest official determined that there were no environmental impacts, diminishing the need for a full Environmental Impact Statement.
 Proposed activities included the testing and evaluation of drones, expeditionary warfare training, and ground troop training.
 New infrastructure upgrades including perimeter fencing, a new access road, portable structures, power generators, and communications systems were also planned.
+Today, the runway remains intact, with all buildings being removed.
+It is occasionally used for UAV training.